 As a small business owner, it can be tempting to try to do everything yourself, and become a “one-person shop” for your product or service.
 But the more you outsource and rely on others when you can afford to do so, the quicker your business will grow, and the more totally you can dominate your niche market.

 Think about what aspects of your business you are best at.
 Here are some examples.
 Are you an expert at recruiting new clients to work with?
 Then focus on that, and outsource your accounting to a small accounting firm.
 Find that you love to think of new products and new solutions, and aren’t the strongest at selling them?
 Consider bringing on a partner that specializes in customer service.
 Whatever your strengths are, rely on them, and look for people you can outsource to so that all of your weak points don’t slow down growth.

 It doesn’t matter how small your business is: branding matters.
 Especially when working in a niche market, you want your potential customers to know exactly who you are, and to think of all of the things that make you strong and unique as soon as they hear your business’s name.

 Your brand should be based around what makes your small business special.
 Do you have the best customer service in the game?
 Capitalize on that: in all of your promotional material, focus on the fact that you will always be there for your clients.
-Prices that can’t be beat?
+Prices that can’t be beaten?
 Make that obvious: make a point of comparing the value you provide against your competitors.
-Your brand is more than a slogan: it’s what crosses your clients mind when they think your name.
+Your brand is more than a slogan: it’s what crosses your client’s mind when they think your name.
 So focus on making it strong, with consistent messaging and strategic focuses on what makes you deserve to dominate your niche.